AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 ## Other capabilities built on Adobe Experience Platform

 Customer Journey Analytics is one capability among many that rely on the Adobe Experience Platform.
-Several other capabilities, also built on Platform, let you get the most out of your data.
+Several other capabilities, also built on Experience Platform, let you get the most out of your data.

 Adobe Experience Platform lets you centralize and standardize customer data and content from any system and apply data science and machine learning to improve the design and delivery of personalized experiences.
 Customer data in the platform is stored as datasets,which consist of a schema and batches of data.
 For more detail on the platform, see [Adobe Experience Platform Architecture Overview](https://www.adobe.io/apis/experienceplatform/home/overview.html).